-The LSE Community Engagement Programme empowers students to make a difference to the communities we are part of through a consultancy challenge in which teams will work together to tackle issues which charities are facing.
-Each team will be assigned a project brief, and over the first nine weeks of the Lent Term 2021, they have an amazing opportunity to use their skills to produce an answer.
+The LSE Community Engagement Programme empowers students to make a difference to the communities we are part of through a consultancy challenge in which teams work together to tackle issues which charities are facing.
+Each team is assigned a project brief, and over the first ten weeks of the Lent Term each academic year, they have an amazing opportunity to use their skills to produce an answer.

 Why are we running this project?

 - We see this programme as a fantastic opportunity for students who have not volunteered before to get involved in their community in a supported initiative.

 - We recognise that our charity partners will benefit from the excellent research, consultancy and other skills our students possess and are developing at the LSE.

 - We also know that the opportunity will give our students the chance to develop new skills, make new friends, enhance their CV, enrich their experience of studying at the LSE, and build connections that will help to inform their future career journeys.

 You’ll be volunteering as part of a team of consultants for a charity over a period of ten weeks during Lent Term 2023 (academic year 2022-23).